Michelina Di Cesare: Biography

 The gang's combat tactics were typically guerrilla.
 Actions would be carried out by small groups and once the attack was over, the brigands would quietly disperse and reunite at pre-established points.

 Michelina's gang, sometimes working alone and sometimes with other known local gangs, operated for several years (from 1862 to 1868) in the mountainous territory between Mignano and the surrounding towns, making assaults, robberies and kidnappings.
 One attack on the village of Galluccio was unique because it featured some robbers disguised as police and pretending to have arrested other robbers and the group simply marched into the town unchallenged.
 Their raids did not slow down even after 1865 when gangs like Michelina's were sharply reduced in many other areas of southern Italy.

 In 1868, General Emilio Pallavicini of Priola was sent with a mission to finally end banditry in the area.
 Using both armed action and financial rewards for information about the gang, they finally caught the famed group.
 A spy caught Michelina and her man in their sleep.
 She was first wounded as she attempted to flee and was killed by a group of soldiers.

 As a final outrage, the bodies of the brigands, including Michelina, were stripped bare and left on display in the central square of Mignano as a warning to the local population.

+In popular culture

+Michelina Di Cesare is one of the main characters of the Netflix series Brigands: The Quest for Gold (2024), played by the actress Matilda Lutz.

+She is also one of the two titular characters of the stage play Mickey & Joe: Good.
+Bad.
+Ugly.
+Dirty.
+(2025), written by her descendant, Canadian playwright Michaela Di Cesare.